-Jean-Claude Arnault, man at center of Nobel prize scandal, charged with rape
+Jean-Claude Arnault, man at center of Nobel Prize scandal, charged with rape

 Violence was used in one case and in the second incident the victim was asleep, Voight told The Associated Press, adding seven people back the victim's claim.

-"We are talking about the same woman and the rapes took place in October and December 2011," said Voight who didn't name the victim as is the customary in Sweden.
+"We are talking about the same woman and the rapes took place in October and December 2011," said Voight who didn't name the victim, as is customary in Sweden.

 Breaking News Emails

-Many in the Scandinavian nation, known for promoting gender equality, have expressed concerns over the case that has exposed bitter divisions within the academy, whose members are appointed for life, and given rise to accusations of patriarchal leanings among some members.
+Many in the Scandinavian nation, known for promoting gender equality, have expressed concerns over the case, which has exposed bitter divisions within the academy, whose members are appointed for life, and given rise to accusations of patriarchal leanings among some members.

 Last month, the academy announced that no prize will be awarded this year.